-Such an environment reaps benefits that go beyond safety, especially for manufacturing facilities when incorporating vision guided vehicles (VGVs) into the lean process.
-In facilities using forklifts in the process of horizontal transport, an automated vision-guided unmanned tugger solution with dollies, trains, or carts can be assimilated into the process to move the right amount of product for Just-In-Time (JIT) delivery.
-With the Seegrid tow tractor, the solution is simple, flexible, and affordable, and easily incorporated into a current manufacturing process to help keep inventory levels low and aisles free from excess product, bringing a more profitable business.
+Automating reaps benefits that go beyond safety, especially for manufacturing and warehousing facilities that incorporate autonomous mobile robots (AMRs) into the lean production process.
+In facilities using manual forklifts for horizontal transport, a mobile robot like an automated tow tractor with dollies, trains, or carts can easily be assimilated into the process to reduce risks and move the right amount of product for Just-In-Time (JIT) delivery.

-Safety is driving momentum for forklift-free environments.
-Although training and legislation are instrumental in managing some degree of risks associated with forklifts, statistics reveal numerous accidents occur every year, providing reason for greater acceptance of forklift-free environments.
-This motivation towards forklift-free leads the way to adopting a more efficient form of transport—vision guided vehicles (VGVs)—favorably driving benefits beyond safety and profitability.
+Safety and lean initiatives drive momentum for AMR systems.
+Although safety training and legislation are instrumental in managing some degree of risks associated with manually driven forklifts, statistics reveal numerous accidents occur every year, providing reason to adopt a safer, more effective material handling system.
+This motivation towards forklift free paves the way to adopting AMRs as a more efficient form of transport, resulting in benefits that go beyond safety and profitability.

-Even with legislation and training enforcement, there is no evidence that these preventative methodologies have verifiable best practices and safe behaviors among forklift operators globally.
-Without evidentiary data to support these prevention techniques, companies concerned with safety are proactively seeking alternatives to forklifts with automated guided vehicles and forklift-free environments.
+Even with legislation and training enforcement, there is no evidence that these preventative methodologies ensure verifiable best practices and safe behaviors among forklift operators globally.
+In highly dynamic, fast-paced facilities, humans can easily be distracted, fatigued, or not have full visibility when operating a vehicle.
+Companies concerned with forklift safety are proactively seeking alternative solutions with automated guided vehicles (AGVs), AMRs, and forklift-free environments.

 Forklift Incidents Bring Cause for Safety Initiatives

-Forklift accidents cost employers an average of $48,000 per single work-related disabling injury and $1,390,000 per cost of death, as reported by The National Safety Council.
-In addition to those costs, according to OSHA, unsafe working environments can lead to OSHA citations resulting in penalties from $7,000 to $70,000.
+From 2017 to 2018, forklift accidents cost employers an average $41,000 in workers’ compensation claims, depending on the incident type and injury, with costs ranging as low as $23,250 and as high as $78,466, as reported by The National Safety Council.
+In addition to those costs, according to OSHA as of January 2021, unsafe working environments can lead to OSHA citations resulting in maximum penalties ranging from $13,653 to $136,532 per violation.

 Forklift-Free Environments Boost Lean Efficiency

-Properly designed systems can reduce forklift traffic by more than 80%, creating immediate process improvements.
-In the case of horizontal transport, an automated tugger solution with dollies, trains, or carts can easily move the right amount of product for Just-In-Time (JIT) delivery, keeping inventory levels low and aisles free from excess product.
-Forklift trucks are ill-suited for this task, whereas, carts can be customized for a wide range of tote and bin deliveries.
-Ultimately, eliminating waste, managing a smooth flow of materials, and reducing non-value-added steps to achieve JIT is the goal of lean for becoming an efficient operation.
+Properly designed automated systems can reduce manual forklift traffic, creating immediate lean process improvement.
+In the case of long-haul transport, an autonomous tow tractor solution with dollies, trains, or carts can easily move the right amount of product for JIT delivery, keeping inventory levels low and aisles free from excess product.
+Ultimately, this process eliminates waste and enables a smoother flow of materials, thus streamlining the production workflow and creating a safe, productive, and lean process.

-Next week, stay tuned for the conclusion of the message on forklift-free environments.
-You will read how safety and profitability are not mutually exclusive.
+In part 2 of this 2-part series on forklift-free environments, learn how safety and profitability are not mutually exclusive.